QuickBlox/Documentation/docs/4_android/4_Chat/12_Privacy_lists.md

 ```

-**Pay attention, if you want to update or set new privacy list instead of current you should firstly decline current default and active lists:**
+**Pay attention, if you want to update or set new privacy list instead of current you should decline current default
+and active lists firstly:**
 ```java
 QBPrivacyListsManager privacyListsManager = ...;